-Fast forward to 2017, and Cook Inlet Lending Center (formerly known as NaQenq’a) has grown into a homeownership center with the capacity to lend to our communities and families of all races, nationalities and income backgrounds within the state of Alaska.
+In the years since our founding and CDFI certification, CILC has grown into a homeownership and small business center with the capacity to lend to our communities and families of all races, nationalities and income backgrounds within the state of Alaska.

 Since 2001, CILC has been known as a homeownership center with the capacity to lend to our communities and families of all races, nationalities and income backgrounds within the state of Alaska.
 In 2020, CILC launched a small business loan program to support community development in our commercial corridors and especially in low-income neighborhoods.
 We partner with Anchorage Community Land Trust to offer microloans to businesses in their Set Up Shop program, which provides training, business services, and real estate support to entrepreneurs in underserved communities.

 CILC has an innovative, customer focused approach to our services.
 We support borrowers with one on one homeownership counseling, financial education, credit counseling, and technical assistance.

 We offer a range of products to meet borrowers' specific needs:

 - HUD-184 loans, FHA loans, VA loans, and conventional mortgages (offered through a brokerage partnership with Chickasaw Community Bank, located in Oklahoma City)

 - Alaska Native/American Indian Individual Development Account Program